-As part of preparing this report the Geotechnical sections of the Main report and the Technical Appendix has been reviewed for analysis as to possible impacts to real estate issues or values in the study area.
-There are some adjacent former existing landfills located outside of the project area, and project formulation has taken these into consideration so as to avoid impacts.
-These are some highlighted portions of the Geotechnical discussion of hazardous waste In Section IV of the main report.
+The Geotechnical Section(s) of the Feasibility Report and Technical Appendix F has been reviewed to determine possible impacts to real estate issues or values in the study area.
+There are some adjacent former existing landfills located outside of the project area, and project formulation has taken these into consideration so as to avoid impacts to the maximum extent possible.
+The following are some highlighted portions of the Geotechnical discussion of hazardous waste In Section IV of the Feasibility Report:

-Seven landfills have been documented within the study area boundaries ..... however it does not appear that the river channel has been subject to prolonged commercial or industrial waste disposal activities"
+"Five landfills have been documented within the study area boundaries ..... however it does not appear that the river channel has been subject to prolonged commercial or industrial waste disposal activities."

-The landfills are located in the overall study area, as distinct from the selected project area.
-The project area has been delineated to avoid these landfills.
+"The landfills are located in the overall 5,005-acre study area, as distinct from the selected 1,223-acre project area.
+The project area has been delineated to avoid these landfills."

-"Seventy two aerial photographs were reviewed...
+"Seventy two aerial photographs were reviewed.....
 The aerial photograph review did not reveal evidence of Reportable Environmental Conditions (RECs)."

-"The site reconnaissance did not reveal evidence of any RECs)"
+"The site reconnaissance did not reveal evidence of any RECs"